-Install the latest version of NI Package Manager on your host PC.
+Install the latest version of NI Package Manager (PM) on the host PC.

 Search for and install System Configuration and NI Linux Real-Time Offline Installation Support.